 Nearly half of all Skills Deals resulting in training were made with small employers (47%; Table 5) and a further one-in-five (21%) with micro employers.
 The Skills Bank was therefore successful in arranging a large number of deals with smaller SCR employers.
 One-in-five of all Skills Deals resulting in training were sub-Level 2 courses for small employers.

-Table 5: Qualification level of training delivered by size of employer
+Table 5: Qualification level of Training Delivered by size of employer